I'm rarely wrong about these things.

 "I can't," he wailed.
 "I CAN'T!!!"

 "Yeah, you can.
 You and me.
 We can do it!
 We're goin' straight to the door.
-Then we're gonna roll around in the yard, OK?
+Then we're gonna roll around in the yard, okay?
 Pretend it's a game!
 Get to the grass.
 Drop and roll.
 Ready?
 GO!"

 "Where's mom???"

-"Fuckin' A, kid!!!
+"Fuckin' A, kid!
 RUN!!!"

 I felt so bad as I yanked him away from that railing, but we couldn't wait any longer.
 I pulled him down the rest of the stairs and through the foyer.
 The flames were eating up the carpet and the walls, but we made it through.
 It was bad, but we got out.